 QPWB GETS DEFENSE VERDICT FOR CHILDREN’S EMERGENCY SHELTER

-FORT LAUDERDALE, Fla. – David M. Tarlow, managing partner of the Fort Lauderdale office of Quintairos, Prieto, Wood & Boyer, P.A. and Matthew McElligott an associate, received a defense verdict on behalf of The Brown Schools a/k/a Family Assessment Center (FAC) during a two week trial where they defended various alleged negligence claims totaling up to $4.25 million.
+FORT LAUDERDALE, Fla. – David M. Tarlow, Managing Partner of the Fort Lauderdale office of Quintairos, Prieto, Wood & Boyer, P.A. received a defense verdict on behalf of The Brown Schools a/k/a Family Assessment Center (FAC) during a two week trial where they defended various alleged negligence claims totaling up to $4.25 million.

 In November 1999, when the plaintiff was 14 years old, he was removed from his parents’ home due to domestic violence and an overall environment of dangerous conditions.
 He was placed at FAC which operated as an emergency shelter for children who were pending placement into the foster care system and where he was to be protected from further physical and emotional harm, and receive treatment/therapy as to various diagnosed mental illnesses developed from a severely dysfunctional childhood.